nakibonekamarymargret/amaryne-v1/README.md

 sudo apt install composer
 ```

-Install the Composer dependencies for your Yii2 project:
+Install the Composer dependencies for the Yii2 project:

 ```bash
 composer install